fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ## Week 16: Review and Reflection 2
-Winding down with one last assignment---in lieu of the weekly learning reflection, there is the food blog analysis that gives you a chance to apply the thinking and analytical approach from this class "in the wild".
+Winding down with one last assignment---in lieu of the weekly learning reflection, you'll do a [Food Blog Analysis]((food-blog-analysis) that gives you a chance to apply the thinking and analytical approach from this class "in the wild".

 ### Mon 11/30